Resilient Stories

 Image: WOKANDAPIX for Pixabay

-The word resilience (paid link), as we use it today, relating to people or animals, is ‘the ability to withstand or recover quickly from difficult conditions.’
+The word resilience, as we use it today, relating to people or animals, is ‘the ability to withstand or recover quickly from difficult conditions.’

 If you are talking about an object, you could say that being resilient means being able to recoil or spring back into shape after being bent, stretched, or compressed.

-We can also apply that to people and think of it as their ability to adapt to difficult situations.
+We can also apply that to people and think of it as a person’s ability to adapt to difficult situations.

 There are several words that come to mind when we say someone is resilient.
 They include toughness, perseverance, grit, courage, capability, strength, and so on.